Ibrahim-Wasti/Ibrahim-Wasti.github.io/README.md

 ## Data Analytics Portfolio by Ibrahim Wasti

-This portfolio is a compilation of notebooks which I used for exploratory data analysis, dashboard creation, and building models.
+This portfolio is a compilation of notebooks which I used for exploratory data analysis, dashboard creation, database management, and building models.
 Each section will have different projects.

 ----